 The Bible tells us God is love; whoever lives in godly love actually lives in God, and God lives in them.
 All he requires of you can be summed up in this one word, LOVE — love the Lord your God with all your heart, and love your neighbour as yourself.

 God’s love for you is so strong, he even sent his precious son Jesus to earth to make a way for you to live forever, even though he knew Jesus would have to suffer and die to accomplish the task!
 That kind of unconditional, self-sacrificing love is one thing we treasure and encourage at Harvest City.

 God’s grace is a humbling attitude of undeserved, forgiving kindness and generosity.
 God’s grace draws us into relationship with Christ, keeps and protects us, and causes us to grow in Christian virtue.
 Because of God’s grace he sees past our failures and is always ready to accept the broken-hearted.
 With his grace we, too can overcome arrogance, hard-heartedness and prejudice.

 It is in the atmosphere of grace that we find peace, confidence and help in our time of need.

 Everybody wants friends!
 The attitudes we looked at above — love and grace — make for strong, life-giving friendships among those who follow the Lord.
 And like God, we don’t want just a circle of friends — we want a spiral that always reaches out to include others in the Christian community.

-Harvest City Church nurtures community by encouraging each member to be actively involved in church life, particularly in one of the small groups we call “house churches” where each of us can be blessed while learning to be a blessing.
+Harvest City Church nurtures community by encouraging each member to be actively involved in church life, particularly in one of the small groups we call “Life Groups” where each of us can be blessed while learning to be a blessing.